MrWillCom/MrWillCom.github.io/source/about/index.md

 ## Blog

 This blog is based on Hexo, automatically built by [GitHub Actions](https://github.com/MrWillCom/MrWillCom.github.io/blob/master/.github/workflows/blog-builder.yml).
+You can visit it from [mrwillcom.now.sh](https://mrwillcom.now.sh/) (powered by [Vercel](https://vercel.com/)) or [mrwillcom.github.io](https://mrwillcom.github.io/) (powered by GitHub Pages).

-This theme is called Cupertino, you can get it [here](https://github.com/MrWillCom/hexo-theme-cupertino), but it's still in test even it's pretty.
+This theme is called Cupertino, it's open source and you can get it [here](https://github.com/MrWillCom/hexo-theme-cupertino).

 ## Me